Eurofighter EF2000 Typhoon

 Chengdu J-10

-This Chinese fighter has the same general appearance as the Typhoon but has a single engine, fed by a single rectangular air intake underneath the fuselage. (photo Aktug Ates/WikiMedia)
+This Chinese fighter has the same general appearance as the Typhoon but has a single engine, fed by a single rectangular air intake underneath the fuselage.
+Also, the canards are behind the canopy. (photo: Aktug Ates/WikiMedia)

 Dassault Rafale

 The Dassault Rafale was developed in the same time as the Typhoon and they share many characteristics.
-The main difference is in the air intakes: those of the Rafale are placed diagonally against the fuselage instead of underneath the fuselage.
+The main difference is in the air intakes: those of the Rafale have an oval shape and are placed diagonally against the fuselage instead of underneath the fuselage.
+Also, the Rafale has a double wheel nose gear.

 IAI Lavi